How it all began

 My medical background, diverse working history and extensive study of coaching psychology (I will be completing my MSc in coaching psychology in 2019) gives me great depth as a coach and I am uniquely placed to bring behavioural science to the unique challenges professionals face in complex clinical environments.

-I’m committed to ongoing professional development including clinical supervision and aligns with the Australian Medical Association Code of Ethics and the International Coach Federation Code of Ethics.
+I’m committed to ongoing professional development including clinical supervision and align with the Australian Medical Association Code of Ethics and the International Coach Federation Code of Ethics

 - Advanced Diploma Logotherapy (Viktor Frankl’s meaning centred therapy) (current)